 Like most German exiles during World War II, Mann faced great financial difficulties in the United States.
 Away from European soil, he lost much of his sympathetic French audience, not to mention his larger readership in Germany.
 Luckily, his first year in Los Angeles was free of hardship because of a one-year contract with Warner Brothers Pictures previously arranged for Mann by fellow exiles.
 However, after the completion of this contract, and until his death in 1950, Mann was without a regular salary and was dependent on assistance from his family and friends.

 Heinrich Mann lived in several locations during his decade in Southern California.
-He and his wife lived first in Beverly Hills at 264 S. Doheny Drive and between 1942 and 1948 at 301 S. Swall Drive.
+He and his wife lived first in Beverly Hills at 264 S. Doheny Drive and between 1942 and 1948 at 301 S. Swall Drive, Los Angeles.
 It is in this home that his wife, Nelly, committed suicide in 1944.
-For his final two year, Mann lived in Santa Monica at 2145 Montana Avenue.
+For his final two years, Mann lived in Santa Monica at 2145 Montana Avenue.

 Mann died in March 1950 shortly before his scheduled return to Europe.
 He was buried in Santa Monica at Woodlawn Cemetery.
 However, in 1961 his remains were removed and relocated to former East Berlin.